AnimeshA867/Cryptography/README.md

 - **Resources**: This directory includes helpful resources such as lecture notes, textbooks, research papers, and links to online resources related to cryptography.

-## Contributing

-Contributions to this repository are welcome!
-If you have implementations of cryptographic algorithms, solved assignments, interesting projects, or valuable resources related to cryptography, feel free to contribute by opening a pull request.

-Please ensure that your contributions adhere to the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-The contents of this repository are licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-- [Your Name]: Creator of this repository
-- [Name of Your Institution]: Affiliation
 - Contributors: List of contributors (if applicable)
 - [OpenAI](https://openai.com): For providing tools and assistance
 - [GitHub](https://github.com): For hosting this repository